 Intermittent Fasting Myths

-The practice of fasting is causing a furor on social networks because it is a super boom for losing weight and obtaining many other healthy benefits.
+The practice of fasting is causing a stir on social networks because it is a super boom for losing weight and obtaining many other healthy benefits.
 Some are tempted to do it, but there are several intermittent fasting myths that confuse and discourage anyone.

 What is the practice of fasting about?

-Fasting has been practiced since ancient times in different cultures and religions, such as Christianity, Islam, Judaism, Hinduism, and Buddhism.
+Fasting has been practiced since ancient times in different cultures and religions, such as Christianity, Islam, Judaism, Hinduism and Buddhism.

 It is a flexible routine for any lifestyle that has multiple advantages and visible results.